Family Violence Allegations During Parenting Cases

-This list is not exhaustive and other behaviours may fall under the family violence definition.
+Other behaviours may also fall under the family violence definition.

 When does this definition apply?

-The definition of family violence in section 4AB is used for proceedings under the Family Law Act 1975 but not when applying for State or Territory domestic violence orders.
+The above definition of family violence in section 4AB is used for proceedings under the Family Law Act 1975 but not when applying for state or territory domestic violence orders.

 For example, when the Federal Circuit and Family Court of Australia (FCFCA) is determining a child’s best interests in order to make a parenting order, the court may need to determine whether family violence has occurred.
 The court will then refer to the Family Law Act definition of family violence.

-Each State and Territory will have its own definition of domestic or family violence which is used when State or Territory courts are making domestic violence orders.
+Each state and territory has its own definition of domestic or family violence which applies to domestic violence orders.

 Exposing children to family violence